i18n_extension 15.0.0 copy "i18n_extension: ^15.0.0" to clipboard

 Const Translations #

 The ConstTranslations class allows you to define the translations as a const object, all at once.
 This not only is a little bit more efficient, but it's also better for "hot reload", since a const variable will respond to hot reloads, while final variables will not.
-Here you provide all locale translations of the first translatable string, then all locale translations of the second one, and so on:

-static const _t = ConstTranslations('en_us',
+static const _t = ConstTranslations('en-US',

 {